 Wash your hands

 Your hands can easily spread bacteria around the kitchen and onto food.
-This is why it's important to always wash your hands thoroughly with soap and warm water at each of these times:
+It's important to always wash your hands thoroughly with soap and warm water:

 - before starting to prepare food

 - after touching raw food such as meat, poultry and vegetables